+I sigh, then begin typing.
 I’ve read it.
 And I’m not a complete hermit.
 In case you’ve missed it, the three of us talk every day, and I still keep up with my friends back home, too.
 Please don’t worry about me so much.
 I’m doing okay.
-And I’ve even made a few new friends out here.
+I’ve even made a few new friends out here.

 I take another deep breath, then accept the call.
 My parents’ familiar faces fill the screen.

 “Who are these friends?” my mother immediately asks, skipping right over ‘hello’.
 I can tell from the line between her brows and the intensity in her white-green eyes that she’s on the brink of going full-blown mama bear.

 “Jack lives up the hill from me,” I say.
 “He’s in his mid-60s and has no idea who I am.
 It’s is kind of a nice change, actually.”

 “He isn’t one of those hillbilly hayseed rednecks, is he?” she presses.